-Google dominates the search engine space with 1 billion active users, but Bing still has much to offer businesses that want to grow online.
-Our Bing vs. Google comparison shows you how these platforms stack up.
+Google dominates the search engine space with millions (if not billions) of active users.
+But Bing still has plenty to offer businesses looking to grow online.
+Our Bing vs. Google comparison shows you how these platforms compare.

 As Microsoft’s search engine improves its user experience and features, its user base grows, making it an attractive marketing channel for businesses.

-But with limited time and resources, you may be thinking—which is the better platform?
+But with limited time and resources, you may be wondering what each platform has to offer.

-Let’s compare Bing vs. Google and look at each search engine’s users, search features, ad platforms, AI capabilities, analytics, and more.
+Let’s compare the Bing vs. Google search engines and look at each platform’s users, search features, ad platforms, AI capabilities, analytics, and more.

 Bing vs. Google comparison

-Google and Bing are the most popular search engines, and share the same goal—to deliver the best possible search results to users.
-But most users to turn Google for its queries.
+Google and Bing are the most popular search engines, and share the same goal: to deliver the best possible search results to users.

-There’s no question about it.
 Google dominates the global search market.
-According to Statista, in January 2024, Google accounted for 81.05% of the global search market, and Bing accounted for 10.51%.
+According to Statista, as of March 2025, Google accounts for more than 79% of the global search market, and Bing accounts for more than 12%.
+(Other search engines like Yahoo and Yandex round out the list.)

 Bing users vs. Google users

 Both search engines have similar user demographics.
-Bing’s audience is nearly 36% female and more than 64% male.
-While Google’s audience is over 42% female and more than 57% male.
-Both search engines have a slightly higher male demographic.
+Bing’s audience is around 36% female and about 64% male.
+Google’s audience is over 42% female and nearly 58% male.

 Approximate Bing user age demographics: